horothesun/infra-cookiecutter-template/{{cookiecutter.repo_name}}/README.md

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`

-The _access key + session token_ login popupates the same environment variables as the _access key only_ login, with the addition of `AWS_SESSION_TOKEN`.
+The _access key + session token_ login populates the same environment variables as the _access key only_ login, with the addition of `AWS_SESSION_TOKEN`.

 In order to login with the `root` user, perform an _access key only_ login.